MikhailBelkin/cpp-blockchain-test/README.md

 class Blockchain is chain of blocks.<br>
 It haso peration Adding new block into the chain and check integrity of whole blocks chain<br>

 Classes using external open_ssl library.
-Exsactly SHA256 algorithm for hash value generation.<br>
+Exactly SHA256 algorithm for hash value generation.<br>

 It's only example of blockchain.
 Blockchain does not use any external hashes from wallet to make transaction. <br>